lmh34/lucy-herr-portfolio/index.md

 <img src="images/205_locker_map.png?raw=true"/>
 <br>
 <br>
 This data engineering case study addressed integrating new technologies into a client company’s platform for expanding service locations, meal delivery, and customer base in the Bay Area.
-We used graph algorithms with Neo4J, MongoDB, and Redis to determine optimal delivery locations and routes and architect flexible, scalable database solutions.
+We used graph algorithms with Neo4J, MongoDB, and Redis to determine optimal delivery locations and routes and architect scalable database solutions.
 <br>
 <br>